bytecodealliance/wamr-python/docs/design.md

     binary.data = (ctypes.c_ubyte * len(wasm)).from_buffer_copy(wasm)
 ```

-`wasm` is a python-created readable buffer.
-It is not writable and needs to be
+in the above example, `wasm` is a python-created readable buffer.
+It is not
-copied into a ctype array.
+writable and needs to be copied into a ctype array.

-#### block unimplemented functions

-such functions will return directly instead of calling their corresponding.

-- `wasm_table_grow`
-- `wasm_memory_grow`

 #### variable arguments